 Shark Finning and Fin Facts- Prepared by Shark Stewards, 2017

-Shark finning kills an estimated 73 million or more sharks globally per year.
+Shark finning kills an estimated 73 -100 million sharks globally per year.
 Tens of millions more sharks and rays are killed each year, primarily through illegal, unregulated and unreported fishing (IUU).
-181 shark species are Red listed as vulnerable,endangered, or critically endangered by the International Union for the Conservation of Nature (IUCN).
+181 shark species are Red listed as vulnerable, endangered, or critically endangered by the International Union for the Conservation of Nature (IUCN).

 Shark-finning is a practice where sharks are caught and their fins are cut off, then the body of the shark is discarded.
 Shark fins are particularly sought after for traditional Chinese medicine and shark fin soup which is considered a delicacy in Asia.
 Catalyzed by the shark fin trade, large shark populations are declining globally, and many species are imminently threatened with extinction.